Criminal and civil procedural law of the EU

 PLEASE NOTE that this teaching approach requires the students' timely registration to the course on the CampusNet webpage as well as to the relevant Moodle e-learning page.
 The sooner the students register, the easier it is to deliver adequate an timely information on the specific scheule and features of each lesson.

 Modalità di verifica dell'apprendimento

-For those students who will take active part in the weekly activities connected to the course, the evaluation will consist of a combination of the professor’s feedbacks on the assignments and of a final oral discussion of those assignments and of the theoretical aspects related to them (an average of 2-3 main questions).
+For the students who will take active part in the weekly activities connected to the course, the evaluation will consist of a combination of the professor’s feedbacks on the assignments and of 1 final written question consisting of a solution to a fictitious case.

-For the students who will NOT attend the course and will not participate at the weekly activities, the evaluation will be based on a written exam consisting of 3 open questions, as follows:
+For the other students, the evaluation will be based on a written exam consisting of 3 open questions, as follows:

-- 1 analysis of an extract from a judgment of the Court of Justice of the European Union or a provision of EU law
+- 1 analysis of an excerpt from a judgment of the Court of Justice of the European Union or a provision of EU law

 - 1 discussion and solution of a case.

 Limits to the length of the answers will be imposed.
-Depending on the characteristics of the questions, the time allocated will range from 40 min to 1 hour.
+Depending on the characteristics of the questions, the time allocated will approximately range from 50 min to 1 hour.

 For the purposes of the final evaluation, the following criteria will be taken into consideration: